Mastering Excel’s LEN Function

 Advanced Example

-When working with product codes, it’s common to have a standard prefix before the unique identifier of the product.
+When working with product codes, they usually have a standard prefix before the unique identifier.

 For instance, all your products might have codes that start with “PROD-” followed by a unique set of characters.